di5pencer/WigleCSV/README.md

 Searches CSV datafiles exported by the Wigle phone app.

+The CSV is to be placed in a folder called data and titled WigleWifi.csv

+'data/WigleWifi.csv'

 Also cleanses data by removing '?' rows from location and datapoints with poor location accuracy .